Step 1) Verify & Secure Brand Name

 If you found the bylaws template useful, check out a similar Corporate Minutes Template you can also customize and use to provide initial structure until you and your board get the hang of things should it be necessary.

 An EIN is a federal “Employer” Identification Number but your non-profit is required to have one even if you don’t plan on hiring any official employees.
-The 9-digit number, similar to a social security number, is used to track your non-profits financial activity once you use it to set up a bank account in Step 10.
+The 9-digit number, similar to a social security number, is used to track your non-profits financial activity once you use it to set up a bank account.

 Because it’s needed by every legal business entity in America, they’re not hard to get.
 The quickest and easiest way is by submitting a request directly through the IRS Website.